hawkeye116477/waterfox-deb-rpm-arch-AppImage/README.md

 # waterfox-deb
-Unofficial apt repository for Waterfox Web Browser for Ubuntu and its derivatives.
+Unofficial apt repository with deb packages for Waterfox Web Browser for Ubuntu and its derivatives.

 ## Installing
 Follow with instructions at: https://hawkeye116477.github.io/waterfox-deb/ .